Irish agritech company MagGrow raises €3m in investment

 Dublin-headquartered agritech company MagGrow has raised €3 million in funding.
 It says the money will be spend to support growth in target markets and further invest in its research and development initiatives.

-Based at NovaUCD, MagGrow, which was set up by brothers Gary and David Wickham and business consultant David Moore in 201, has raised in excess of €10 million to date.
+MagGrow, which was set up by brothers Gary and David Wickham and business consultant David Moore in 2013, has raised in excess of €10 million to date.
 The company did not disclose who had participated in the latest funding round other than to say it included new and existing investors.

 The company has partnered with a number of academic institutions in recent years, including Wageningen University in the Netherlands, Harper Adams in Newport, England, and most recently Trinity College Dublin.
 It has also launched its own crop science centre at Farm 491, an agritech innovation space in Gloucestershire.